-Professors Blackwell, Brunold, Burke, Burstyn, Cavagnero, Choi, Coon, Crim, Cui, Ediger, Gellman, Gilbert, Hamers, Hsung, Kiessling, Landis, Li, Lynn, McMahon, Moore, Nathanson, Pedersen, Raines, Record, Reich, Schwartz, Shakhashiri, Sibert, Skinner, Smith, Stahl, Weisshaar, Woods, Wright, Yethiraj, Yu, Zanni; Associate Professors Berry, Gopalan, Keutsch, Jin, Mahanthappa, Mecozzi, Middlecamp, Yoon; Assistant Professors Andrew, Fredrickson, Garand, Ge, Goldsmith, Schmidt, Schomaker, Strieter
+Professors Blackwell, Brunold, Burke, Burstyn, Cavagnero, Choi, Coon, Crim, Cui, Ediger, Gellman, Gilbert, Gopalan, Hamers, Hsung, Jin, Keutsch, Kiessling, Landis, Li, Lynn, McMahon, Middlecamp, Moore, Nathanson, Pedersen, Raines, Record, Schwartz, Shakhashiri, Sibert, Skinner, Smith, Stahl, Weisshaar, Woods, Wright, Yethiraj, Yoon, Yu, Zanni; Associate Professors Berry, Hermans, Mahanthappa, Mecozzi, Tang, Weibel; Assistant Professors Andrew, Bertram, Fredrickson, Garand, Ge, Goldsmith, Schmidt, Schomaker, Strieter

 Students seeking advising in chemistry should contact the chemistry major advisor in the Undergraduate Chemistry Office, room 1328 Chemistry Building, 608-263-2424.
 Pre-medical students should see Pre-Medicine in the L&S General Academic Information section in this catalog.

-There are two routes to the study of chemistry, the chemistry major and the chemistry course.
-The chemistry major leads to a bachelor of science or a bachelor of arts degree; the chemistry course leads to the special degree, Bachelor of Science–Chemistry.
-The chemistry major curriculum is a major within the College of Letters and Science.
+The chemistry major leads to a bachelor of science or a bachelor of arts degree.
+The curriculum is within the College of Letters & Science.
 The student is required to meet all the breadth requirements of the college, along with the major requirements listed below.
 This curriculum provides good preparation in chemistry, along with breadth in the liberal arts.

-Both curricula qualify the student for a wide variety of opportunities in the chemical industry and related industries, such as petroleum, metals, fibers, plastics, paper, pharmaceuticals, and food, as well as environmental and health-related sciences.
-Combined with the courses required for teacher certification, either route will qualify the student to teach chemistry in secondary schools.
+The curriculum qualifies the student for a wide variety of opportunities in the chemical industry and related industries, such as petroleum, metals, fibers, plastics, paper, pharmaceuticals, and food, as well as environmental and health-related sciences.
+Combined with a master's program in secondary education, the major will qualify the student to teach chemistry in secondary schools.
 Please consult the School of Education section in this catalog for teacher certification requirements.

-Both the chemistry major and the chemistry course give the basic preparation for graduate work in chemistry or in several related fields, such as chemical physics, biochemistry, and biophysics.
+The chemistry major provides the basic preparation for graduate work in chemistry or in several related fields, such as chemical physics, biochemistry, and biophysics.
 Students who do well in their undergraduate work are encouraged to undertake graduate studies so that they may qualify for more responsible positions in research and teaching.
 Qualified students with good scholastic records can usually obtain financial support for graduate study through teaching or research assistantships and fellowships.
 The chemistry department's placement office (room 2108 Chemistry; 262-0363) may be consulted for specific career information.